Analysis of casino shelf shuffling machines: Analysis of one pass through a shelf shuffler

-Then given a permutation $w=(w_1,\cdots,w_n)$, page 768 of \cite{stem} defines a quantity $\Delta(w)$.
-(Stembridge calls it $\Delta(w,\gamma)$, but throughout we always choose $\gamma$ to be the identity map on $[n]$, and so suppress the symbol $\gamma$ whenever he uses it).
-By definition, $\Delta(w)$ enumerates the number of maps $f: [n] \mapsto P'(m)$ such that \begin{itemize} \item $f(w_1)\preceq\dots\preceq f(w_n)$ \item $f(w_i)=f(w_{i+1})>0\ \Rightarrow i\notin D(w)$ \item $f(w_i)=f(w_{i+1})<0\ \Rightarrow i\in D(w)$ \end{itemize}
+Then given a permutation $w=(w_1,\ldots,w_n)$, page 768 of \citet{stem} defines a quantity $\Delta(w)$.
+(Stembridge calls it $\Delta(w,\gamma)$, but throughout we always choose $\gamma$ to be the identity map on $[n]$, and so suppress the symbol $\gamma$ whenever he uses it.)
+By definition, $\Delta(w)$ enumerates the number of maps $f: [n] \mapsto P'(m)$ such that: \begin{itemize} \item$f(w_1)\preceq\cdots\preceq f(w_n)$; \item$f(w_i)=f(w_{i+1})>0 \Rightarrow i\notin D(w)$; \item$f(w_i)=f(w_{i+1})<0 \Rightarrow i\in D(w)$. \end{itemize}

-We claim that the number of maps $f:[n]\mapsto P'(m)$ with the above three properties is equal to $(2m)^n$ multiplied by the chance that a hyperoctahedral 2m-shuffle results in the permutation $w^{-1}$.
-This is most clearly explained by example:
+We claim that the number of maps $f\dvtx[n]\mapsto P'(m)$ with the above three properties is equal to $(2m)^n$ multiplied by the chance that a hyperoctahedral $2m$-shuffle results in the permutation $w^{-1}$.
+This is most clearly explained continuing example~(\ref{eqZ}), (\ref{eqZZ}) above let $w,f$ be

->From the inverse description of the hyperoctahedral $2m$-shuffle stated before the proof, the assignment yields $w$.
-This proves the claim.
+Here, $f$ is monotone read left to right, $f(8) = f(3) = f(1) = -1$ corresponds to the descents in the first two positions and $f(2) = f(7) = 2$ corresponds to the ascent.
+This $f$ arises from the description of the inverse hyperoctahedral $2m$-shuffle in (\ref{eqZ}), (\ref{eqZZ}) above, the assignment yields $w$.
+This proves the claim.\vadjust{\goodbreak}

 Let $\Lambda(w)$ denote the set of peaks of $w$.
-From Proposition 3.5 of \cite{stem},
+From Proposition 3.5 of \citet{stem},